Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-alignment.md

 # go to our home dir for the wrkshop
 rnaw

-# make the directroy and cd into it
+# make the directory and cd into it
 mkdir results/alignment
 cd results/alignment
 ```